 Another major challenge regarding ER correctness is overlapping mentions.
-EL systems usually make the assumption that only the complete mentions are linked with entities.
+Entity linking systems usually make the assumption that only the complete mentions are linked with entities.
 For example, the complete mention US President should be detected and linked but its partial ones US and President should not.
 However, both n-gram and POS based approaches suffer from the problem of overlapping mentions.

-In some other work [3, 2], named entity recognition (NER) has been performed on the input text to detect NEs, which are then used for ED, where NOEs are ignored.
-And NER cannot even detect NEs when they are mentioned as abbreviations.
-For instance, in the sentence "Edward Snowden revealed PRISM.", most of the NER systems, e.g. the Stanford NER Tagger [1], normally only detect Edward Snowden as NE but not PRISM, which actually refers to the NE PRISM(surveillance_program).
+In some other work [3, 2], named entity recognition (NER) has been performed on the input text to detect NEs, which are then used for ED, where NOEs are missing.
+Furthermore, NER systems sometimes cannot detect all NEs, due to the limitation of selected algorithms and training data.
+For instance, in the sentence "Edward Snowden revealed Prism.", the Stanford NER Tagger [1] only detects Edward Snowden as NE but not Prism, which actually refers to the NE PRISM\(surveillance\program).
 Therefore, NER based approaches result in the challenge of ER completeness.

-Due to the highly dynamic Web contents, emerging entities (EEs) has become an additional challenge of ER in Web text1.
-Consider the Web news about the disclosure of the PRISM program by Edward Snowden containing two EEs PRISM(surveillance_program) and Edward_Snowden, which are assumed not to be covered by the indexed KB.
-NER based approaches usually can only detect Edward Snowden but not PRISM as discussed before.
-Regarding n-gram and POS based approaches, EEs can not be detected due to fact that there might be no corresponding surface forms in KB.
+Due to the highly dynamic Web contents, emerging entities (EEs) have become an additional challenge of ER in Web text.
+Consider the Web news about the disclosure of the Prism program by Edward Snowden containing two EEs PRISM\(surveillance\program) and Edward\Snowden, which are assumed not to be covered by the indexed KB.
+NER based approaches usually can only detect Edward Snowden but not Prism as discussed before.
+Regarding n-gram and POS based approaches, EEs cannot be detected because there might be no corresponding surface forms found in KBs.